superelement/template-tango/README.md

 	console.log("Now do other stuff for your production build");
 })
 ```
+### Complex Usage
+For more examples of complex usage see 'src/_example-1' and 'src/_example-2'.
+Covers scenarios such as comparing a front end that has a mutli-tier folder structure, to a back end that has no folder structure and just matching file names (and visa-versa).

 ## Ignore comments
 The settings inside `deps/BCSettings.bcpkg` contain custom grammar for '.cshtml' and '.vash' files, which tells Beyond Compare to ignore eveything between these comment blocks: